Eva's Echo

 Photo Credit – Catriona Bonner Photography

-Match is an original play following Ann’s journey as she struggles with dating through technology while surrounded by unsavory friends, awkward co-workers and deceiving dates.
+Match was an original play following Ann’s journey as she struggles with dating through technology while surrounded by unsavory friends, awkward co-workers and deceiving dates.
 Bad advice, strong drinks and poor timing don’t help either… but sometimes the wrong directions can lead you where you need to be.
 The creators of Match received the Galway Fringe Best Emerging Artists Award 2017.
-Read more →

 Create a website or blog at WordPress.com